 In the last few years, there has been a growing consumer awareness of package waste — particularly the impact of single-use packaging.
-Consumers also seem to value recyclable packaging the most because it can help the environment, encouraging companies to use eco-friendly packaging.
+Consumers also value recyclable packaging because it can help the environment, encouraging companies to use eco-friendly packaging.

-1. Using Reusable Packaging
+Using Reusable Packaging

-2. Using Biodegradable Packaging
+Biodegradable and Edible Packaging

-One significant advantage of Biodegradable Packaging is that, unlike plastics, it does not accumulate over time as it is biodegradable.
+One significant advantage of biodegradable packaging is that, unlike plastics, it does not accumulate over time as it is biodegradable.
 As a result, it is easy to dispose of and causes no pollution or harm to the environment.
 Some examples of Biodegradable Packaging are plastic water bottles or plastic/paper cups.

-APET provides advantages such as being highly transparent and providing a solid barrier against gas and water vapour.
+APET provides advantages such as being highly transparent and a solid barrier against gas and water vapour.
 APET can be used in temperatures ranging from -40°C to +70°C and is resistant to oils and fats.
 For the packaging of fresh items, packaging consisting of APET and other mono-materials is already being utilised instead of composites.

 When utilising mono-materials, businesses may also want to think about the reduced barrier potential.
 It is also worth noting that lowering the functional layers, such as the sealing layer, will shorten shelf life.

 Over the last few years, using metal, paper, and biodegradable polymers in packaging has slowly surpassed plastic.
 Many businesses are working hard to meet customers’ demands for eco-friendly products, and the market for sustainable packaging is expected to grow significantly.
 This new market for sustainable packaging provides opportunities for packaged goods manufacturers.